“I’m Fine”: Signs of Downplaying Mental Health

 There are many reasons people minimize what they’re going through:

 • Cultural norms.
-Messages that stress toughness or emotional restraint
+Messages that prize toughness or emotional restraint.

 These are understandable reactions.
 But over time, masking your mental health can take a serious toll.